FlorinAndrei/soundspec/README.md

 # soundspec
-spectrum visualizer for audio files
+spectrum visualizer for audio files; uses the Fourier transform

 Requires Python 3 and a few typical number crunching modules.
 Install the modules and run the `soundspec.py` script as is.
 It should be self-explanatory.
 Only works on WAV files, so use VLC or ffmpeg to convert your file to WAV first.